 Thank you for allowing us to continue providing your family with quality drinking water this year.
-In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+To maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all our customers.
 The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary to address improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.